Balega Silver No Show Review

 During our miles of running, we hit the road and the trail in a variety of temperatures ranging from cold to hot.
 We ran distances ranging from 5 to 15 miles.
 We also hiked up super steep mountains and ran down them at full pace.
 While our feet did heat up (from a lack of venting), we didn't notice any additional friction between the sock and the shoe.
 Even though the materials are super soft and supple, they are not slippery.
 We tested with both tight and loose trail running shoes, all yielding a stable and less slippery response.

 With its thicker construction throughout, the Balega Silver No Show offers a relatively decent level of durability.
-We did notice more wear and tear than usual through synthetic construction.
-The fabric pilled (and yes, we followed the washing instructions) and there are a few fly-away threads throughout.
+We noticed more wear and tear than usual through synthetic construction.
+The fabric pilled (and yes, we followed the washing instructions), and there are a few fly-away threads throughout.
 There is also evidence of fabric compaction, as we'd expect from any running sock after using it for 30+ miles.
 While this wear and tear exists, it hasn't yet taken away from the comfort of the sock.

 When consulting the interweb to see if there are any other leering durability flaws that we didn't pick up on during our testing period, we didn't find any serious issues.
 The more critical reviews mentioned fabric compaction after just a few runs, but no reports of holes or other critical use issues.
 Overall, we would say that durability is about average, seeing no real issues after 30 miles of use.